interledger/interledger.github.io/_content/operate-connector.md

 ## Hosting an Interledger node

-Interledger users may want to operate their own node software, rather than relying on a third party provider, just like some publishers want to host their own website.
+Interledger users may want to operate their own node software, rather than relying on a third-party provider, just like some publishers host their own websites.

 There are three primary implementations to operate an Interledger connector: